goku-g/night_light_controller/README.md

-# night_light_controller
+#Night light control system based on PIR sensor and ESP32.

-Night light control system based on PIR sensor and ESP32.
+A clone version of the project done by @alphaseneca.
+Initial project link: https://github.com/alphaseneca/stairlight_controller/tree/master